-From making user registration an easier and smoother process to ensuring your branding reaches all aspects of your site, there is a plethora of plugins available to help you improve user experience.
+From making user registration an easier and smoother process to ensuring your branding reaches all aspects of your site, there’s a plethora of plugins available to help you improve user experience.

-This collection of plugins includes free and premium options – including many WPMU DEV plugins – that offers features such as two-factor authentication for a more secure login process, complete rebranding of your WordPress backend, and more simple functionality like login redirects and the ability to replace the image on your login page.
+This collection of plugins includes free and premium options with features such as two-factor authentication for a more secure login process, complete rebranding of your WordPress backend, and more simple functionality like login redirects and the ability to replace the image on your login page.

 Do you use any of the plugins listed?
 What plugins do you recommend for better login and user registrations?

 Ultimate Branding lets you white-label the entire WordPress admin area, from the dashboard and the admin toolbar to the logo on your login page, the information in the global footer, and your favicon.